Samarth-3910/Predict-Survival-on-the-Titanic/README.md

 ---

 ### **Model Performance**
 The models were evaluated on the test set.
-XGBoost emerged as the top-performing model.
+Random Forest emerged as the top-performing model.

 | Model               | Accuracy | F1-Score | AUC-ROC |
 |---------------------|----------|----------|---------|